simonkrenger/k8s-isolation/README.md

 The `filedescriptors` container opens as many file descriptors as possible.
 The file `/etc/hosts` is used to create the file descriptors.
 Typically, file descriptors are shared system-wide and not namespaced.

+### entropy

+The `entropy` container consumes randomness by repeatedly querying `/dev/random`.
+This will deplete the entropy pool for the kernel.
+Typically, entropy is system-wide and is not namespaced.

 ## Usage

 The containers in this repository are available as trusted builds on [Docker Hub](https://hub.docker.com/r/simonkrenger/).